thosgood/this-weeks-finds/markdown/51-100/week094.md

 What's the deal?
 Well, it's just something about how the vector cross product works; you gotta work it out yourself to believe it.
-All you need to know is that the force on a charged particle is q v x B. It boils down to this:
+All you need to know is that the force on a charged particle is $q v \times B$.
+It boils down to this:

 ------------------------------------------------------------------------

-A positively charged particle orbiting in a magnetic field pointing along the z axis will orbit CLOCKWISE in the xy plane.
-However, a primitive current loop in a magnetic field pointing along the z axis will be in its state of least energy when the current runs COUNTERCLOCKWISE in the xy plane.
+> A positively charged particle orbiting in a magnetic field pointing along the $z$-axis will orbit CLOCKWISE in the $x$-$y$ plane.
+However, a primitive current loop in a magnetic field pointing along the $z$-axis will be in its state of least energy when the current runs COUNTERCLOCKWISE in the $x$-$y$ plane.

 ------------------------------------------------------------------------